-Typhoon Molave, which made landfall on 28 October 2020 with winds up to 145km/h (90 miles per hour (mph)), was one of the most devastating typhoons in the country for decades.
+Typhoon Molave, which made landfall on 28 October 2020 with winds up to 145km/h, was one of the most devastating typhoons in the country for decades.
 The Vietnamese Government declared a state of emergency in seven of the 14 affected central provinces.

-Figure 7 : Flooding in Tuyen Hoa & Le Thuy districts, Quang Binh province
+Figure 8: Flooding in Tuyen Hoa & Le Thuy districts, Quang Binh province